 - a.
 A sow must be housed in a farrowing environment that is bedded (such as straw) and allows her to turn around. - b.
 Approximately 48 hours prior to farrowing materials must be provided in sufficient quantities and be of a type which allows sows to carry out their natural nesting behaviors.
 Sawdust and sand are not acceptable as nesting material for the sow. - c.
 Traditional straight, narrow farrowing crates are not permitted. - d.
 Established farrowing systems such as the sloped farrowing pen and outdoor pastures with huts are all acceptable substitutes for the traditional farrowing crate. - e.
-Farrowing Pens must be at least 6 x 8 ft (1.8 x 2.4m). - f.
-Farrowing pens of 10 ft x 10 ft (3 x 3 m) are preferred because they provide more room for the sow to move around, but when using pens of this size or larger, a protected zone for piglets must be provided.
+Farrowing Pens must be at least 6 x 8 ft.
+(1.8 x 2.4m). - f.
+Farrowing pens of 10 ft. x 10 ft.
+(3 x 3 m) are preferred because they provide more room for the sow to move around, but when using pens of this size or larger; a protected zone for piglets must be provided.
 The protected zone must be at least 8 sq.ft.
-(0.8 m) in size and be zone heated.
+(0.8 m2) in size and be zone heated.
+In addition, a guardrail must be provided along the walls of the pen to prevent the sow from trapping piglets against the wall when she lies down.
+The guardrail should be 8-10" away from the wall and 8-10" off the floor.